 Battery.
 One of the most important functional differences between the cameras is that the HERO (2018) uses a removable battery.
 The battery itself is the same one that’s used in the HERO7 Black, HERO6 Black, and HERO5 Black.
 Having a removable battery is useful in several ways.
 It means you can keep charged spares on hand and simply swap them out when one dies, a much quicker process than hooking the camera up to an external power source and waiting for it to charge.

 The HERO7 White has an internal, built-in battery that can’t be removed.
 So the only way to charge the battery is to connect the camera to an external power source.

 GPS.
-Neither of these cameras can save the GPS geolocation information in the metadata.
-Technically, the HERO (2018) has the hardware inside to do it, but it's not an options that's available using the GoPro-sanctioned firmware.
+Neither of these cameras can save the GPS geolocation information or other sensor information in the metadata.
+Technically, the HERO (2018) has the hardware inside to do it, but it’s not an options that’s available using the GoPro-sanctioned firmware.